rcalixte/wayland-book/src/protocol-design/interfaces-reqs-events.md

 the surface is being shown on.
 The client receives this and dances to a similar tune as the server did.
 It looks up object 10, associates it with the `wl_surface` interface, and looks up the signature of the event corresponding to opcode 0.
-It decodes the rest of the message accordingly (looking up the `wl_output` with ID 5 as well), then dispatches it for processing internally.
+It decodes the rest of the message accordingly, looking up the `wl_output` with ID 5 as well, then dispatches it for processing internally.

 ## Interfaces

-The interfaces which define the list of requests and events, the opcodes associated with each, and the signatures with which you can decode the messages &mdash; are agreed upon in advance.
+The interfaces which define the list of requests and events, the opcodes associated with each, and the signatures with which you can decode the messages, are agreed upon in advance.
 I'm sure you're dying to know how &mdash; simply turn the page to end the suspense.